Marketing

 Undergraduate Minor in Business and Technology Consulting

-The Department of Marketing offers a minor in Business and Technology Consulting, which is available to all undergraduate students at Iowa State University.
+The Department of Marketing also offers a minor in Business and Technology Consulting, which is available to all undergraduate students at Iowa State University.

 Management consulting is a profession that constantly attracts top talents across the world.
 By working with different clients to solve complex problems every day, consultants have many exclusive opportunities to interact with senior executives, build a broad range of business expertise in different industries, and drive influential decision-making.
 As a result, many consultants experience faster career progression and end up becoming influential leaders or successful entrepreneurs.
 To prepare students for this exciting and challenging career, our business and technology consulting minor will guide you through a set of core courses, the majority of which contain significant experiential learning components.
 This training ensures that students leave the minor ready to become adaptable consultants equipped with robust problem-solving, communication, and leadership skills.

 The minor requires 15 credits from an approved list of courses, including at least 6 credits in courses numbered 3000 or above taken at Iowa State University with a grade of C or higher.
-The minor must include at least 9 credits that are not used to meet any other department, college, or university requirement.
+The minor must include at least 3 credits that are not used to meet any other department, college, or university requirement.
 Students with declared majors have priority over students with declared minors in courses with space constraints.

 Required Courses (6 credits):